History of the euro: Currency transition

 The new coins and notes were first valid on the French island of Réunion in the Indian Ocean.
 The first official purchase using euro coins and notes took place there, for one kilogram of lychees.
 The coming of midnight in Frankfurt at the ECB offices, though, symbolised the transition.

 In Finland, the Central Bank opened for an hour at midnight to allow citizens to exchange currency, while a huge euro pyramid decorated Syntagma Square in Athens.
 Other countries noted the coming of the euro as well—Paris's Pont Neuf was decorated in EU colours, while in the northern German town of Gifhorn a sombre, symbolic funeral for the Deutsche Mark took place.

 Except for Germany, the plan for introduction of the new currency was basically the same.
-Banks would accept the exchange of legacy currencies, begin to dispense euros from ATMs, and only euros would be available as withdrawals were made, beginning on 1 January.
+Banks would accept the exchange of legacy currencies, begin to dispense euros from ATMs, and only euros would be available as withdrawals were made, starting on 1 January.
 Merchants would accept legacy currency, but give change only in euros.
 In Germany, the Deutsche Mark would no longer be a legal tender on 1 January, but would have to be exchanged at the banks.

 Despite the massive amounts of euros available, chaos was feared.
 In France, these fears were accentuated by a threatened postal workers' strike.
 The strike, however, was settled.
 Similarly, workers at the French bank BNP Paribas threatened to disrupt the introduction of euro currency with a strike.
 That was also settled.

 In practice, the roll-out was smooth, with few problems.
 By 2 January, all ATMs in 7 countries and at least 90 percent in 4 others were issuing euros rather than legacy currency, with Italy, the worst offender, having only 85% of ATMs dispensing euros.
 The unexpected tendency of consumers to spend their legacy currency, rather than exchange it at banks, led to temporary shortages of euro small change, with some consumers being given change in legacy currency.

 Some businesses did take advantage of the currency exchange to raise prices.
 According to a study by the Deutsche Bundesbank, there was a price rise, but consumers refused to buy as much.
 A coffee bar in Italy that took advantage of the transition to raise coffee prices by a third was ordered to pay compensation to customers.